LCBC-UiO/r_selfenc/README.md

 ## TODO

  * change ECB to CBC
- * check if decryption was successful
+ * check if decryption was successful (handle wrong pw)